enkidevs/curriculum/regular-expressions/regular-expressions-introduction/email-and-password-example/regex-password-validation-using-positive-lookaheads.md

 There are two more things we can add to make it fully watertight.

 `^` and `$` make sure the match starts at the beginning of a word and ends with the word.
 Essentially, only whole word matches are allowed.
-Partial matches aren’t considered.
+Partial matches aren't considered.

 Our password validator in one line of regex 🎉: